-Question Changed Resolved changes 0/37 Is there any pre-existing data?
-Is the changes 0/37 ✓ Resolve Question Changed Will reference data be created?
+Question Changed Is there any pre-existing data?
+Resolved changes 0/37 Resolve Resolve Question Changed Will reference data be created?
 Current Phase I. Design of experiment Question Changed Will you be storing samples?
-Before Submitting t Before you decide to embark on any new study, it is nowadays good practice to consider all a your study as limited as possible.
-It is not because we can generate massive amounts of da data with public money is bringing with it the responsibility to treat those data well and (if pot ta that we always need to do so.
-Crea New Question Chapters use by others.
+Before Submitting t Before you decide to embark on any new study, it is nowadays good practice to consider a of your study as limited as possible.
+It is not because we can generate massive amoun Creating data with public money is bringing with it the responsibility to treat those data s of data that we always need to do New Question Chapters available for re-use by others.
 Will you be collecting experimental data?
 I. Design of expe 🗸 Question Changed What data formats/types will you be using?
-Is there any pre-existi Will reference data be Will you be storing sa 8 L1 Is there any pre-existing data?
+O Is there any pre-existi O Will reference data be O Will you be storing sa Is there any pre-existing data?
 Are there any data sets available in the world that are relevant to your planned research?
-(TODO × Question Changed Will you be using new types of data?
-Desirable: Before Submitting the Proposal Data Stewardship for Open Science: atg Are there any data sets available in the world that are relevant to your planned research?
-Question Changed How will you be storing metadata?
-III.
-Data Capture/ ✓ IV.
-Data processin ✓ ☑ Desirable: Before Submitting the DMP ■ Data Stewardship for Open Science: atg Question Changed V. Data integration 🗸 🗢 a.
-No During the project, will you be archiving data (using so-called VI.
-Data interpreta 🗸 ◯ b.
-Yes :Ξ 'cold storage') for long term preservation?
+TODO X Question Changed Will you be using new types of data?
+Q Will you be collecting II.
+Data design an ✓ III.
+Data Capture/ ✓ ☑ Desirable: Before Submitting the Proposal ☑ Data Stewardship for Open Sciencer: etg Are there any data sets available in the world that are relevant to your planned research?
+Question Changed How will you be storing IV.
+Data processin 🗸 Desirable: Before Submitting the DMP Data Stewardship for Open Science: atg metadata?
+V. Data integration 🗸 🗢 a.
+No Question Changed During the project, will you be archiving data (using so-called VI.
+Data interpreta 🗸 o.
+Yes i≣ archiving data (using so-called 'cold storage') for long term preservation?
 VII.
-Infor VII.
 Information an 🗸 Question Changed X I.2 Will reference data be created?
+Will you need a shared working space to work with your data?
+Will any of the data that you will be creating form a reference data set for future research (b y others)?